CrumpledDog/Umbraco-AzureCDNToolkit/docs/Umbraco-Setup.md

 1. CachedStorageAccount set to the key and account name from [Step 2 of the Azure Setup](Azure-Setup.md).
 2. CachedBlobContainer change this if you want to (e.g. cloudcache), it will be included in the path of cropped images.
-3. CachedCDNRoot set to name of your CDN endpoint from [Step 5 of the Azure Setup](Azure-Setup.md).
+3. CachedCDNRoot set to the name of your CDN endpoint from [Step 5 of the Azure Setup](Azure-Setup.md).

 Now change: